Nifty February futures trade at discount

-Divi's Laboratories, Tata Steel and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and Tata Consultancy Services (TCS) were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News